 d.
 Recycle.
 The less trash we produce, the less of it will be found in the ocean.

 e.
 Put on sunscreen AFTER going in the water.
 Every time you apply oils before entering the water, you leave a mini oil spill.
 Multiply this by 8 million visitors per year, and you have a significant amount of unnatural oils in the water.
 For those worried about skin-cancer (of whom everyone should be) use natural reef-safe sunblocks, and limit your exposure.

 2. Boating Collisions

 Every year in Maui waters, at least a few whales are struck by vessels.
 Boats are very hard to stop once a whale is sighted and collisions can be fatal.
 On larger vessels, sometimes these whale collisions go without notice.

 Boating Collision Solutions

 a.
 Slow down!
 Laws need to be passed and enforced to keep all vessels at a much slower pace.
 Many boats are allowed to travel at speeds that are not appropriate for avoiding humpback whales.
-The high-speed Hawaii Superferry maintains that they have someone watching for whales, even though many of their routes during season are along whale migration routes.
 If a whale is just below the surface, it can still be struck while remaining invisible to the eye.
-In the last few years, the Pacific Whale Foundation has taught other boats how to safely navigate around the whales, though they're responsible for having struck whales twice in the last couple years.
-They may want to take some of their own medicine.

 b.
 Recreational water vehicles should be restricted for a longer period of time.
 Right now whale season runs from December 15th to May 15th.
 Whales are often seen before and after this period.
 Parasailing and jet skis run from around May 15th to December 15th.